cosn/tsc/README.md

 # @cosn/tsc

-Sensible defaults that I use for my projects.
-Inspired by (and in some cases, forked from) [Kent's configs](https://github.com/epicweb-dev/config).
+Sensible defaults I use for my projects.

 ## Installation